- 20 Things For Budget Travellers to Do and See in Sydney

 Check out the free Fireworks at Darling Harbour

 Along with the big NYE event, Darling Harbour puts on fireworks shows every Saturday night from April to the end of October.
-These are currently not scheduled yet for 2018 but check their What’s On page for any upcoming shows.
+These are scheduled to run from April 2019 but check their What’s On page for any upcoming shows.

 Visit Glebe or Rozelle Markets